OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 request and returns the data.
 These examples use this API code to query data and additional example code has been developed to display the data using graphs and tables.
 The examples therefore illustrate how to use web services to develop a simple data viewing application.
+Production software tools will need to use one or more web services and deal with issues such as date/time formatting, missing data, and paging.
+The example applications handle these technical issues.

 The following JavaScript packages are used in the examples:

-**Chart.js Package** - This third party package is a popular graphing tool for dynamic graphs and provides options for colors, backgrounds, legends, labels, and graph types.
+**Chart.js** - This third-party package is a popular graphing tool for dynamic graphs and provides options for colors, backgrounds, legends, labels, and graph types.
 A graph is created with an object, usually called config, that is populated with graph options and data, and then provided to the Chart